Md-Firoz-Mahmud-Nur/0425-Assignment_01-L2_M1_m_04-A_01-D_07_05_2025/README.md

 const userAge = getProperty(user, "age"); // type: number
 ```

-With keyof, the function becomes type-aware, and you get auto-suggestions and compile-time error checking.
+With **keyof**, the function becomes type-aware, and you get auto-suggestions and compile-time error checking.

 ## 02. What is the use of Enums in TypeScript?

-Enums are a special feature in TypeScript that allows you to define a set of named constants.
+Enums are a special feature in TypeScript that allows you to define a set of named **constants**.
 Enums make your code more readable and organized, especially when dealing with fixed sets of values.

 ```ts
 enum Direction {